ramgorthi04/gist/planner_hints.md

             "RequiresQuery": "False"
         },
         "2": {
-            "Request": "Filter down to a list of customers with multiple orders", "DataNeeded": "1, customers",
+            "Request": "Filter down the list from step 1 to only the customers with multiple orders", "DataNeeded": "1, customers",
             "PaginationNeeded": "False",
             "RequiresCode": "True",